AaronYuen810/evidently-monitoring/README.md

 This repository packages a ready-to-run Evidently monitoring service with sample projects and dashboards.
 It is meant as a starting point for experimenting with the Evidently self-hosted service, exploring example workspaces, and extending them with your own reports.

+Docker is required to run the included Evidently service; install it before starting the quickstart steps.

 ## Features
 - Preconfigured Evidently workspace with two demo monitoring projects (Iris classification and German credit risk)
 - Docker script for spinning up the Evidently service pinned to this workspace